 Being an onsen town, Yufuin is known for its hot springs but it has so much more to offer than that.
 If you ever find yourself exploring Kyushu, then I suggest spending a couple of days here.
 You’ll love it. ♥

 People doing a multi-city tour of Kyushu may find our 6D/5N Northern Kyushu itinerary useful.
-You can download a copy of it in editable Word format by signing up for our FREE newsletter below.
+You can download a copy of it in editable Word format from our EAT-ineraries page.
 It covers Fukuoka, Nagasaki, Yufuin, and Kurokawa Onsen.

 HOW TO GET THERE: